awslabs/eksdemo/README.md

     * [Install Kube Prometheus Stack using Amazon Managed Prometheus](/docs/install-kube-prometheus.md)

 ## Why `eksdemo`?
 While creating an EKS cluster is fairly easy thanks to [`eksctl`](https://eksctl.io/), manually installing and configuring applications on EKS is complex, time consuming and error-prone.
-One of the most powerful feature of `eksdemo` is its extensive application catalog that can installed (including dependencies) with a single command.
+One of the most powerful feature of `eksdemo` is its extensive application catalog.
+An application can be installed (including dependencies) with a single command.

 For example, the command: **`eksdemo install autoscaling-karpenter -c <cluster-name>`** will:
 1. Create the EC2 Spot Service Linked Role (if it doesn't already exist)